The top tight ends to draft for the 2015 fantasy football season in keeper/dynasty leagues.

 |2015 Projections||View Travis Kelce's 2015 projected stats.|

-After losing his rookie season to a knee injury, Kelce entered last season in a timeshare with Anthony Fasano.
-It didn't take long for him to establish himself as the team's best receiver and one of the league's best playmakers at tight end.
+After losing his rookie season to a knee injury, Kelce entered last year in a timeshare with Anthony Fasano.
+It didn't take long for him to become the team's best receiver and one of the league's best playmakers at tight end.
 Despite only starting 11 games and playing limited snaps early in the year, Kelce led the Chiefs in receiving, finishing sixth among tight ends in catches and yards.
-In a run-first offense that didn't do much downfield passing, Kelce took advantage of defenses that put an extra man in the box to stop Jamaal Charles, totaling 512 yards after the catch, most among tight ends.
-His 7.6 YAC average also led the position as he had 15 receptions of 20-plus yards (3rd).
-Kelce's speed (4.61 40) and elusiveness in the open field helped him gain a whopping 59.3 percent of his yards after the catch, as he led tight ends with 9.9 yards per target.
-At 6-6, 260, Kelce proved too big for defensive backs to handle even when he started to see more double-teams and safety help over the top later in the year.
-Kelce, who only scored five touchdowns, has room for growth, too.
-The Chiefs didn't use him a great deal at the goal line - just three targets, two scores inside the 10-yard line.
-Fasano was not re-signed, which leaves his 36 targets, including five in the red zone (three touchdowns) up for grabs.
-And the Chiefs improved their weak WR group by adding deept-threat Jeremy Maclin.
-With Maclin stretching the field, secondaries can't focus solely on stopping Kelce, who could push for 100 targets this season.
+In a run-first offense that didn't do much downfield passing, Kelce took advantage of defenses that stacked the box to stop Jamaal Charles, totaling a position-leading 512 yards after the catch.
+His 7.6 YAC average also led tight ends as his speed (4.61 40) and elusiveness in the open field helped him gain a whopping 59.3 percent of his yards after the catch.
+He had 9.9 yards per target (1st) and had 15 receptions of 20-plus yards (3rd).
+At 6-5, 260, Kelce was too much to handle even with double-teams and safety help that appeared later in the year.
+Kelce, who only scored five touchdowns, has room for growth, too, as the Chiefs didn't use him much at the goal line (three targets, two scores inside the 10).
+Fasano was not re-signed, leaving behind 36 targets, including five in the red zone.
+And with new WR Jeremy Maclin stretching the field, secondaries can't focus solely on stopping Kelce, who could see 100 targets this season.